karstengresch/symbiotishift/README.md

 ### CLI Ninja
 +++ TODO move CLI stuff to separate page!

-The most basic stuff to keep you productive on the platform is
+Summary of most basic commands to keep you productive on the platform.

 #### Create a Project
 oc

 odo

 #### Delete a Project
 oc

 odo

 #### Manually Trigger a Build
 oc

 odo

 #### Manually Trigger a Deployment
 oc

 odo

 nodeshift

 #### Expose Your App
 oc

 odo

 nodeshift

 ### Ramp up for Node Devs